Beraliv/wta.top20/RESEARCH.md

 ## Top 20

-I researched the index page of the website which is loaded by default The metrics is generated with [Lighthouse](https://developers.google.com/web/tools/lighthouse/)
+I researched the index page of the website which is loaded by default The metrics are generated with [Lighthouse](https://developers.google.com/web/tools/lighthouse/)

 | \# | Name | Performance | PWA | Accessibility | SEO | Platform | JS Framework | Link |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |